ChrisPortman/puppet-pe_ca_proxy/README.md

 This module is a stop-gap solution for setting up CA proxying in PE 3.7.0 until full support is added to a future release.
-The PuppetServer project already has proper support, this simply actiavtes it.
+The PuppetServer project already has proper support, this simply activates it.

 ## Usage